|Type of Degree||Master of Arts|

 |Field Training||Practicum (100 hours) and internship (600 hours)|

-Offered through the Department of Applied Psychology, NYU’s online master of arts program in Counseling and Guidance prepares aspiring school counselors to help children, adolescents, and families lead healthy and meaningful lives.
+Offered through NYU Steinhardt’s Department of Applied Psychology, the online Master of Arts in Counseling and Guidance prepares aspiring school counselors to help children, adolescents, and families lead healthy and meaningful lives.
 Graduates are collaborative leaders and advocates in elementary, middle, and high schools across the country.

 Students will experience a combination of real-world training, interactive online classes, and course work that can be completed based on their schedule.
 Courses feature principles of social justice and equity, facilitating an in-depth understanding of pre-K-12 students with diverse backgrounds and needs.